 Not under court-ordered guardianship in which the court order revokes the person's right to vote

-Have his/her felony sentence expired (been completed) or been discharged from his/her sentence
+Have your felony sentence expired (been completed) or been discharged from your sentence

 You are NOT eligible to vote in Minnesota if you are: